This article will cover how to record calls on Microsoft Teams with the Marvin bot. You’ll learn how to invite and admit the bot to meetings.

 Integrating your Outlook calendar

 We recommend that you integrate your Outlook calendar as you can schedule the bot in advance or invite it to an ongoing meeting.
-Navigate to “Integrations” and click “‘Connect” under Outlook to link your accounts.
+To navigate to Integrations, click Settings in the left navigation menu.
+Click Connect under Outlook to link your accounts.

 Log in to your Outlook account when the pop-up window opens*, and grant it permission to access the information mentioned in the image below.